By June Ramli

 “I couldn’t eat like before.
 If I did, I will immediately throw up,” she said.

 So, Nurul resorted to eating porridge, mashed potatoes, or baby food.

 “I would go to functions and only just drink.
 I was unable to eat anything, ” she said.

 But Nurul said her stomach expanded to its normal size after 10 years which was something the doctor had told her to expect.

-“I am now about 83 kgs and I am back on being on the heavier side which is why I am reconsidering this operation.
+“I am now about 83 kgs and I am back to being on the heavier side which is why I am reconsidering this operation.
 It is more expensive now, almost double the amount I paid in 2011, ” she said.

 “I am also eating normally and my stomach is no longer rejecting any food.

-Asked if the operation had brought about any side effects?
+Asked if the operation had brought about any side effects.

 ‘Yes, I can no longer eat spicy food without having Gaviscon.
 I used to love eating spicy food but I just can’t anymore.”